-Welcome to the 2022 Iditarod!
+Welcome to the 2024 Iditarod!
 This portion of the media guidelines includes a brief event timeline for the ceremonial start in Anchorage.
 There are four guidelines that concern media at the start:

 - 1. It is imperative that members of the media not impede the activities of the mushers and canine teams, handlers, officials, volunteers or any other media partners.
 The media is asked to make way for these people, as well as the teams, and to comply with security requests. - 2.
 MEDIA CREDENTIALS MUST BE VISIBLE AT ALL TIMES.
 Security will ask you to produce these credentials if they are not visibly displayed.
 Anyone who cannot produce and display the proper credentials will be asked to leave the designated media area.
-Members of the media who have questions or concerns regarding credentials may inquire with the media coordinator at the Iditarod operations motorhome. - 3.
-Blue (partner media): Priority positions for start-line coverage will be reserved exclusively for partner media.
+Members of the media who have questions or concerns regarding credentials may inquire with the media coordinator at the Iditarod operations motorhome. - Partner Media (pass color to be disclosed closer to the race): Priority positions for startline coverage will be reserved exclusively for partner media.
 NO OTHER MEDIA WILL BE ALLOWED ACCESS TO THE AREA BETWEEN THE OFFICIAL MEDIA CAMERA PLATFORM AND E STREET. - 4.
-Yellow: (All other credentialed media) Media will have access to the Iditarod-sanctioned zone at C Street and 4th Avenue to the east.
-There will be no access to the musher parking lot at the ceremonial start to maintain the integrity of the "musher bubble."
+All other credentialed media (pass color to be disclosed closer to the race): Media will have access to the Iditarod-sanctioned zone at C Street and 4th Avenue to the east.

-IDITAROD RESTART MEDIA ACCESS - DESHKA LANDING
+IDITAROD RESTART MEDIA ACCESS - WILLOW COMMUNITY CENTER

-The 2022 Iditarod restart will begin at 2 p.m. on Sunday, March 7, 2022, in Willow, Alaska.
+The 2024 Iditarod Restart will begin at 2 p.m. on Sunday, March 3, 2024, in Willow, Alaska.